code-42/CS50/pset4/resize/README.md

 ![screenshot of check50](check50_resize.png)

+For an even groovier check50 verification click here --> https://cs50.me/checks/658a934e9970f6e00e94534cb14b55aad78c462d

-The objective of this exercise is to implement a program called resize that resizes (i.e., enlarges) 24-bit uncompressed BMPs by a factor of n.
+**The objective** of this exercise is to implement a program called resize that resizes (i.e., enlarges) 24-bit uncompressed BMPs by a factor of n.

 ![screenshot of resize algorithm](resize_algo_ss.png)

+Disclaimer: shamelessly converted to README.md from https://docs.cs50.net/2018/x/psets/4/resize/less/resize.html with the help of https://dillinger.io/

 Table of Contents